Shneior770/custom-list/README.md

 # Custom List Library.
+This library allows you to create a List in java, it is similar to the Java.util.List,
+but provides some additional methods.
 ## Motivation:

 i wrote this project as apart of my _java_ exercise.

 ## Usage:
-below i will show you some examples of how to use this library.
+Below i will show you some examples of how to use this library.
 - To create a List of any object use the helper method of(), implemented in the static ListFactory class :

 ```java